LTKbigdad/LTKbigdad/README.md

 ### Hi!
 I'm Douglas Braz Batista. 👋

-# I'm a front end developer.
+# I'm a front-end developer.

 - 📙 I was a student at Kenzie Academy Brasil in the front-end developer course
 - 🌱 I have knowledge in technologies such as Javascript (ES6), HTML5, CSS3, React, Typescript, Redux, ContextAPI and many other libraries focused on the front-end